rbbarbosa/Petit/exercises/ex1_lexical.md

 ## Exercises

-The following exercises start with the above code in file ``lexer.l`` and the final result is a lexical analyser for a miniature programming language called Petit.
+The following exercises start with the above code in file ``lexer.l`` and the final result is a lexical analyser for a miniature programming language.

 1. Modify the above code to print the token _value_ along with the token class.
 It should, for example, print ``NATURAL(10)`` when given ``10`` as input (and similarly for decimals).
 Notice that _lex_ provides an external variable named ``yytext`` that points to the current string matched by the lexer.

 2. In programming languages, the names of variables and functions are generically referred to as _identifiers_.
 Modify the code to print ``IDENTIFIER(x)`` whenever an identifier ``'x'`` is found.
 Identifiers consist of non-empty sequences of letters and digits, starting with a letter.

 3. _Keywords_ are reserved and cannot be used as identifiers.
 Modify the code to recognize the following tokens: ``integer``, ``double``, ``if``, ``then`` and ``else``.
-The key is to understand that _lex_ always looks for the longest match and, in case there is a tie, it chooses the rule that comes first in the specification.
+The key is to understand that _lex_ always looks for the longest match and, in case there is a tie, it chooses the rule that comes first.

-4. Programming languages use punctuation marks with specific meanings.
-Modify the code to recognize the following tokens: ``( ) = , + - * /``

 5. Whitespace is ignored in most languages (Python is a notable exception).
 Modify the code to ignore whitespace characters: spaces, tabs and newlines.
 This can be achieved by matching those characters to an empty action ``{;}`` that simply does nothing.

+4. Programming languages use punctuation marks with specific meanings.
+Modify the code to recognize the following tokens: ``( ) = , + - * /``

 6. A final rule is included to match any other character that could not be recognized.
 This rule must necessarily be the last one.
 Modify the code to show an error message whenever an unrecognized character is found.
-The key is to add a rule for `` . { printf("error..."); } `` that will match any single character that has not been matched by other rules.
+The key is to add a rule for `` . { printf("error..."); } `` that will match _any single character that has not been matched by other rules_.
 The error message should show the line and column numbers.
 For this, you will need to add variables to the declarations section, which may include C code delimited by ``%{ ... %}``, and update the column according to the external variable ``yyleng`` that stores the length of the token pointed to by ``yytext``.

 Finally, test the complete lexical analyser on the following input: